franciscosantana/crypto-wallet-performance/README.md

 # Crypto wallet performance

-Given a CSV file as a crypto wallet, this app analyzes it against the current positions of your assets.
+Given a CSV file as a crypto wallet, this app analyzes it against the current positions of its assets.
 So that indicates its total value and asset with best and worst performance.

 ## Installing / Getting started